shrebox/Information_Retrieval/HW1/README.md

 6. If the word is not a stopword, we remove any punctuations present in it.
 7. Then, we add the word to our inverted index.

-Our inverted index is a dictionary 'word_dic' in which the keys are files numbers from 1 to 19997 and the values are the corresponding document IDs stored in a set, in a sorted order.
+Our inverted index is a dictionary `word_dic` in which the keys are files numbers from `1` to `19997` and the values are the corresponding document IDs stored in a set, in a sorted order.

-In order to map the files numbers to each file, we store another dictionary 'count_to_file'.
-For the reverse mapping, we have a dictionary 'file_to_count'.
+In order to map the files numbers to each file, we store another dictionary `count_to_file`.
+For the reverse mapping, we have a dictionary `file_to_count`.
 This has been done because the file names are not unique across all the folders.
-So, we assign unique nonnegative integer IDs to each file (ranging from 1 to 19997) and store the mapping in the form of the two dictinaries, as mentioned above.
+So, we assign unique nonnegative integer IDs to each file (ranging from `1` to `19997`) and store the mapping in the form of the two dictinaries, as mentioned above.

-'freq_dic' is another dictionary that stores the frequency of each word in the corpus.
+`freq_dic` is another dictionary that stores the frequency of each word in the corpus.
 This is used to build the word cloud.

-The inverted index is stored in the form of a json file, viz, 'data.json'.
-Three more json files are stored for the 'freq_dic', 'file_to_count' and 'count_to_file' dictionaries.
+The inverted index is stored in the form of a json file, viz, `data.json`.
+Three more json files are stored for the `freq_dic`, `file_to_count` and `count_to_file` dictionaries.

 *Statistics:*

-Total no. of files: 19997
+`Total no. of files: 19997`

-Total no. of stopwords: 221
+`Total no. of stopwords: 221`

-Vocabulary size (after preprocessing): 184507 words
+`Vocabulary size (after preprocessing): 184507 words`

 *Word Cloud:*

-I have made use of the libraries wordcloud and matplotlib to generate the word cloud.
-It is stored as a png file - 'cloud.png'.
-The word cloud takes the frequencies of each word in the corpus using the 'freq_dic'.
+I have made use of the libraries `wordcloud` and `matplotlib` to generate the word cloud.
+It is stored as a `png` file: [cloud.png](https://github.com/sayhitosandy/Information_Retrieval/tree/master/HW1/Results/cloud.png).
+The word cloud takes the frequencies of each word in the corpus using the `freq_dic`.

 *Query Processsing:*